 Two years have passed and Charles and Julia are still in love, spending as much time together as possible.
 They are astounded to learn from Bridey that he is engaged to be married.
 Bridey's admonition of Julia's relationship and his refusal to bring his fiancée to Brideshead has a profound effect on her, however.
 Charles and Julia each decide to divorce their spouses and get married.
 Cordelia returns to Brideshead after several years volunteering in Spain during the Civil War.
 Charles learns from her of Sebastian since he last saw him and that he is now living in Tunis in a monastery.
-Written by

 Did You Know?

 The title of this episode and of episode Brideshead Revisited: The Unseen Hook

 's short story "The Queer Feet" in which Father Brown says "I caught him, with an unseen hook and an invisible line which is long enough to let him wander to the ends of the world, and still to bring him back with a twitch upon the thread".
 See more

 [Bridey has just announced his engagement to Beryl Muspratt, a widow with three children.
 Julia asks why he hasn't brought Beryl to Brideshead to meet her

 Lord Brideshead 'Bridey'